Wewoc/Garmin_Local_Archive/docs/ROADMAP.md

 - Stress heatmap
 - Body Battery heatmap

-Pre-condition: v1.6 Render Registry must be complete — new specialist registers its own renderer, no `if/elif` edit required.idee
+Pre-condition: v1.6 Render Registry must be complete — new specialist registers its own renderer, no `if/elif` edit required.

 ---